 Is Unlimited Web Hosting Right For You?

 While all of the above points are true, most small websites won’t hit these limits.
-If you fall into this category, my recommendation for shared hosting is either the Stellar Plus plan by Namecheap or the Shared Unlimited plan by DreamHost.
+If you fall into this category, my recommendation for shared hosting is the Shared Unlimited plan by DreamHost.
+I’ve been hosting some of my websites with DreamHost for over a decade now.

 However, for those of you who have aspirations to grow your website and attract thousands of visitors every day, shared hosting is probably not for you.
 In this case, I would recommend something like managed WordPress hosting.
 My personal recommendation is Kinsta.